adobe/helix-rum-js/vision.md

 ## Minimalism

 Implementation should take as little work as possible.
-Instead, RUM will understand the experience and attaches itself to interesting events.
+Instead, AEM Oversight will understand the experience and attaches itself to interesting events.

 ## Uniformity